apollographql/apollo-tooling/packages/apollo/README.md

 [![Build Status](https://circleci.com/gh/apollographql/apollo-tooling.svg?style=svg)](https://circleci.com/gh/apollographql/apollo-tooling)

-This repo is composed of multiple packages managed by Lerna.
+This repo is composed of multiple packages.
 The `apollo-cli` contains the core CLI commands.
 The `apollo-codegen-core` package contains all the compiler APIs needed to implement code generation support for new languages.
 The other `apollo-codegen-*` packages implement code generation support for individual languages.

 Running tests locally: